csantanapr/knative-minikube/README.md

 # Setup Knative with Minikube

->Updated and verified on March 8th, 2020 with:
+>Updated and verified on May 6th, 2020 with:
->- Knative version 0.13
+>- Knative version 0.14
->- Minikube version 1.8.1
+>- Minikube version 1.9.2
->- Kubernetes version 1.17.3
+>- Kubernetes version 1.18.2

 ## Install Minikube